-Our internship programmes are designed for groups of up to four who are interested in learning more about an equestrian centre and the management thereof, including all aspects such as understanding the correct way to ride, handling of horses, general horse care, basic yard and equipment, safety, instruction, schooling, basic veterinary, riding skills both in the wildlife and in an arena, horse behaviour, natural horsemanship and horse trails in combination with a unique nature experience, with an emphasis on conservation, including nature guiding in the natural environment, to name a few and/or basic knowledge of ecosystems, identification, tracks and signs, basic conservation practices, animal behaviour, animal monitoring and so much more.
+Our internship programmes are designed for groups of up to eight who are interested in learning more about an equestrian centre and the management thereof, including all aspects such as understanding the correct way to ride, handling of horses, general horse care, basic yard and equipment, safety, instruction, schooling, basic veterinary, riding skills both in the wildlife and in an arena, horse behaviour, natural horsemanship and horse trails in combination with a unique nature experience, with an emphasis on conservation, including nature guiding in the natural environment, to name a few and/or basic knowledge of ecosystems, identification, tracks and signs, basic conservation practices, animal behaviour, animal monitoring and so much more.

 African Dream Horse Safari is home to 35 horses, of which 18 are liveries.
 We conduct trails, jumping lessons, dressage lessons, horse shows, games days and outrides, as well as education on horse care, natural horsemanship, stable management, tack care and trail guiding.